 - Guests older than 12 are not allowed to wear costumes, face coverings, or masks.
 That includes hoods and full face makeup.

 - Leave the scarring to Fright Fest characters.
 Guests are not allowed to taunt, touch, or harass Fright Fest characters, Great Adventure staff, or other guests.

 - Photographs and video is not allowed during most of the Fright by Night activities or in the attractions.
 As media, we were given special permission which therefore allowed us to provide the photos and video you see below.

 As a mom, I will say that I felt within the haunted mazes that the Fright Fest entertainers adapted their antics to their audience, their ages, and their appetite for scares.
 That’s not to say the characters in and of themselves aren’t scary, they are.
 Some are more horrific than others.
 There will be loud taunts in some areas and quiet whispers in others.
 Some zombies will creep behind you and others might pop out ahead of you.
 A few might follow you.
 I did feel, at times, that some of the activities could be scarier, but I suspect that those activities were tamed down for my two tweens.
-(It’s also possible it’s because I was in blogger mom mode taking photos and keeping my eyes on the kids so as not to lose them.)
-It was scary enough to have them jumping, on edge, and laughing, but no one was so scared that they were in tears or afraid to do more.
-Everyone went to bed exhausted from the fun, with no nightmares to report.
+(That was confirmed this year as my boys were older and it did get a little creepier for them.)
+It is scary enough to have them jumping, on edge, and laughing, but no one was so scared that they were in tears or afraid to do more.
+As in past years, everyone went to bed exhausted from the fun, with no nightmares to report.

 Six Flags Great Adventure Fright Fest Fright by Night Entertainment